Costs + Financial Aid - Fees + Tuition

 In addition to the tuition fees in the applicable charts above, out-of-state and international students must pay non-resident tuition fees of $372 per unit or fractional unit.

 Certain nonresident students who have attended high school in California for a minimum of three years and have graduated from a California high school (or attained the equivalent High School Equivalency Certificate issued by the California Department of Education) may be exempt from tuition fees.
-For requirements and forms see the Nonresident Tuition Fees Exemption web page or visit the One Stop Student Services Center in the Student Services Building.
+For more information on residency requirements, see the Residency web page or visit the One Stop Student Services Center in the Student Services Building.

 Frequently asked Questions About Establishing Residency